 The CLEI Center of Keratoconus was founded 15 years ago by Dr. Peter Hersh.
-A graduate of Princeton University, Johns Hopkins Medical School, and Ophthalmology Residency and Fellowship training in corneal surgery at Harvard Medical school, Dr. Hersh envisioned a subspecialty center devoted to all aspects of keratoconus care.
+A graduate of Princeton University, Johns Hopkins Medical School, and Ophthalmology Residency and Fellowship in corneal surgery at Harvard Medical School, Dr. Hersh envisioned a subspecialty center devoted to all aspects of keratoconus care.
 The Center provides keratoconus patients with state-of-the art keratoconus diagnosis, therapeutic care, subspecialty contact lens care, and the complete range of surgical treatments.
-At CLEI, keratoconus patients candidates undergo a comprehensive and lengthy evaluation using sophisticated technologies.
-Using this evaluation, your individual needs can be matched to the proper treatment with our goal to optimize results and achieve good longterm stable vision.
+At CLEI, keratoconus patients candidates undergo a comprehensive and lengthy evaluation using all the newest state-of-the-art technologies.
+Using this evaluation, your individual needs can be matched to the proper treatment – our goal to optimize results and achieve good longterm stable vision.
 In addition to clinical care, Dr. Hersh and the CLEI Center for Keratoconus are at the forefront of research and innovation in keratoconus treatment.

 Keratoconus is a non-inflammatory corneal dystrophy, found in approximately 1 in 500 people, in which the cornea (the clear lens that is the front of your eye, like the crystal on a watch) deforms due to thinning and protrusion.
 The biomechanical strength of the cornea depends upon the lamellar (pancake-like) organization of the collagen fibers which comprise the corneal stroma, regulated by an interconnecting network of proteoglycans (biological sugars).
-While the pathogenesis of keratoconus remains unclear, it appears that a primary event leads to the loss and/or slippage of collagen fibrils and changes to the extracellular matrix in the corneal stroma.
-The result of this is thinning and weakening of the cornea.
+While the pathogenesis of keratoconus remains unclear, it appears that a primary event (which is likely biochemical and may be genetically linked) leads to the loss and/or slippage of collagen fibrils and changes to the extracellular matrix in the cornea.
+The result of this is thinning and weakening of the cornea, causing it to become unstable.
 As a result, the cornea bulges out of its smooth, dome-like structure, and assumes a more conical and irregular configuration.
+This distortion tends to worsen over time.

 Because of this distortion, the cornea loses its ability to form a clear image in the eye and the patient’s vision can decrease drastically.
 Why is this?
 In the keratoconus cornea, light is not completely focused because of the corneal distortion.
 This causes scattering of light rays and the formation of “visual static”, much like the static that you may find on a TV.
 This distortion, and consequent visual static, can increase over time, with progressive decrease in vision.
 The presentation and impact of keratoconus can vary widely from person to person.
 In its earliest stages, keratoconus often masquerades as astigmatism or nearsightedness, two of the more common eye conditions.